 This system is based on ABO blood group antigens:

-- Type A blood group: This blood group has antigen A on the red blood cells and antibody anti-B on the plasma cells.
+- Type A blood group has antigen A on the red blood cells and antibody anti-B on the plasma cells.

 - Type B blood group: The classification B blood group has antigen B on the red blood cells and anti-A on the plasma cells.

-- Type O blood group: The type blood group has no antigen on the red blood cells and antibodies anti-A and anti-B on the plasma cells.
-Type O blood is the most expected blood group in the UK.
-Nearly half (48%) of UK residents have an O blood type.
+- Type O blood group: This group has no antigen on the red blood cells and antibodies against anti-A and anti-B on the plasma cells.
+It is the blood group most expected to be in the UK.

 - Type AB blood group: The type AB blood group has blood group antigens A and B on the red blood cells and no antibodies on the plasma cells.